 My second child must have started walking at some point because he walks now.

 His first word was “Mommy,” I think.
 Possibly “Daddy.”
 Maybe “cookie.”
 Hell, it could have been “Ecumenical,” for all I know.

 Second Child Syndrome is a real thing.
-As a first born child, I thought I had it rough until I gave birth to a second child, and realized that they basically get the table scraps of parenting.
+As a first born child, I thought I had it rough until I gave birth to a second child.
+And realized they basically get the table scraps of parenting.

 It just doesn’t happen.
-If you are getting ready for the birth of your second child, stock up on baby wipes—they will play double duty (triple if you factor in that they are now what you use to clean your house.)
+If you are getting ready for the birth of your second child, stock up on baby wipes — they will play double duty (triple if you factor in they are now what you use to clean your house.)

 Monthly sticker photos